Here are the Confederate memorials that will be removed after Charlottesville

 New York

-Busts of Lee and Confederate Lt.
+Busts of Confederate Gen. Robert E. Lee and Lt.
 Gen. Stonewall Jackson will be removed from the City University of New York’s Hall of Fame for Great Americans because “New York stands against racism,” Gov. Andrew Cuomo tweeted Wednesday.
 “There are many great Americans, many of them New Yorkers worthy of a spot in this great hall,” Cuomo tweeted.
 “These two Confederates are not among them.”

 Also Wednesday, Cuomo requested that the acting US secretary of the Army, Ryan McCarthy, reconsider his refusal to rename General Lee Avenue and Stonewall Jackson Drive at Fort Hamilton in Brooklyn.